sadgrlonline/indeed-job-scraper/README.md

 - If you live outside of the US, you can add your country's prefix by editing `script.py` and adding the prefix to the `view_job_url` variable.
 - If you want to export the data to a webpage, go to the `get_descriptions()` function and remove `.getText()` from `scraped_job_descriptions.append(description.getText())`.
 Then, uncomment `write_to_html()`
 - If you want to submit the data to a local database, edit the `submit_to_db()` function with your database information and then uncomment `submit_to_db`.
 - If you want to increase the number of results, find the first `while` loop and change the page number from 10 to 20, 30, 40, etc. Each 10 represents 15 job listings.
+Be sure to change it in BOTH places.
 Please note the more results you display, the longer the script will take to run.